Longfld/ASPNETCoreAngular4/README.md

-# ASPNETCoreAngular2
+# ASPNETCoreAngular

-Angular (& material)2 in ASP.NET Core with TypeScript by systemjs
+Angular 4 (& material) in ASP.NET Core with TypeScript by systemjs

 If you are looking for angular (+ material) 2 by systemjs as frontend, asp.net core web api as backend, there is the solution.